rahmik/sponge-quest/sponge-quest/README.md

 // 2.
 Use CSS to hide/show sections based on game state.
   // Register click events for starting the game and flipping cards.
   // Initialize game state and start timer.
-  // Create card objects, shuffle them, and display on the game board.
   // Initialize score and timer.
   // Flip the card and check for matches.
   // If cards match, keep them face up.